Email this page to a friend

 For what it’s worth, it looks to me like capitalism is dying… at least in America.
 It’s morphing into fascism and so far, unlike Soros, I don't see the Obama presidency offering any relief.
 The American economy cannot survive the amount of lies, deceit, and corruption that exists at so many levels of society, especially in government and business.
 Anyone who doesn’t see what’s going on possibly doesn’t want to see it.
 A lot of people don’t want to see it because they are still benefiting (or think they are benefiting) from the level of corruption and ignorance that persists because of them.
 Whatever economic framework policymakers decide to install will be a reflection of their state of consciousness.
 This, of course, also describes how American foreign policy works.
 One might ask what theoretical framework are they adhering to?

 People are not all born equal.
-Some have advantages others do not have, including natural ability, money, education, experience, powerful mentors, etc. Under raw capitalism certain people eventually might be able to dominate others to the extent of making slaves or surfs of them.
+Some have advantages others do not have, including natural ability, money, education, experience, powerful mentors, etc. Under raw capitalism certain people eventually might be able to dominate others to the extent of making slaves or serfs of them.
 We seem to be headed in that direction.
 But that state of consciousness will only lead to social turmoil, terrorism, corruption and a police state, as the wealthy elite and the disenfranchised underclass wage war against one another.

 Return to Commentaries